rivertolson/rustlibraries-argparser/README.md

 The parser takes the Flags and Arguments as Vectors and creates a parser.
 This parser contains the `help` and `parse` functions.

-- `help` will call the custom help function that is create when the Parser is created.
+- `help` will call the custom help function that is created when the Parser is created.
-- `parse` will take the the arguments passed in, and attempt to parse them.
+- `parse` will take the arguments passed in, and attempt to parse them.
 If the arguments cannot be parsed (as defined below), the help message will be displayed, and the program will be terminated.
-Otherwise, the parsed arguments will be return for further processing.
+Otherwise, the parsed arguments will be returned for further processing.

 ### The `parse` Function
-The Parser's `parse` function takes the arguments that are pass in when calling the program.
+The Parser's `parse` function takes the arguments that are passed in when calling the program.

 ``` rust
 let parsed_args: ParsedArgs = arg_parser.parse(&mut std::env::args());